python-workshop/fsdse-python-assignment-159/README.md

-# fsdse-python-assignment-159
+# Find an element in a sorted array that has been rotated a number of times.

-## Find an item in a sorted, rotated array
+##
 * Is the input an array of ints?
   * Yes
 * Can the input have duplicates?